 There are also quite a few interesting holidays throughout these months.
 Oaxaca hosts the Guelaguetza festival of dance and music, while the country celebrates its Independence Day in September.

 Due to it being the hurricane season from June – November on the Caribbean side of Mexico, you’ll want to be aware of the weather and plan your trip accordingly.
 Hurricanes can and do happen.

 Best Time To Visit Mexico for Beaches

-If you’re headed to Mexico for some sun and sand, the winter months are your best bet.
+If you’re headed to Mexico for some sun and sand, the winter months of December – March are your best bet.

 The weather is nice and warm, the sun is shining, and there’s hardly any rain to speak of.
 With freezing temperatures in many parts of the world, it’s no wonder people flock to Mexico at this time.

 Actually, you may want to consider beating the winter crowd by visiting in November or March.
-These months may be the best time to go to Mexico to enjoy la playa without hordes of tourists.
+These months may be the best time to go to Mexico to enjoy the beach without hordes of tourists.